Carath/TeXdrawer/README.md

 ## Limitations

-- At the present time, it doesn't seem possible to containerize TeXdrawer's backend using Docker, at least in a *portable* way.
-The issue is that a Docker container cannot out of the box reach an appliction running on the host local network...
+- At the present time, it doesn't seem possible to containerize TeXdrawer's backend using *Docker* while still being able to send requests to all supported services.
+The issue is that a Docker container cannot out of the box reach an appliction running on the host local network, at least in a *portable* way...
 To fix this, all supported services should be containerized, and placed on the same network as TeXdrawer.
 This would require to modify some of those services, e.g the Flask server of hwrt should be made to run on ``` host='0.0.0.0' ```.
 - Some math symbols are not currently rendered by MathJax (typically, those from custom packages, but also rather common ones like ``` \AE ``` or ``` \pounds ```).
-Still, some efforts have been done to draw them, given a valid unicode value and using the drawSample() function, yet this may be imperfect depending on the web browser, e.g in Firefox with symbols such has ``` \llbracket ``` of unicode ``` U+27E6 ```.
+Still, some efforts have been done to draw them, given a valid unicode value and using the drawSample() function, yet this may be imperfect depending on the web browser, e.g in Firefox with symbols such as ``` \llbracket ``` of unicode ``` U+27E6 ```.
 Furthermore, this is slow and cannot be used to draw large quantities of symbols.
 Not drawable symbols have to be skipped during dataset creation.

 ## Links